Fernando Peyroteo: Club career

 During his spell with the Lisbon side, Peyroteo won five Primeira Liga trophies, five domestic cups and the first edition of the Supertaça Cândido de Oliveira at the new Estádio Nacional, scoring twice in the latter tournament for an eventual 3–2 extra time win over Benfica.
-He managed nine in a single game against Leça F.C. and eight against Boavista FC, and his goals-per-game ratio was the best in Portuguese football, at 1.68 successful strikes per game.
+He managed nine in a single game against Leça and eight against Boavista, and his goals-per-game ratio was the best in Portuguese football, at 1.68 successful strikes per game.

 I have been a soldier in the ranks of national sport, and a soldier does not escape from his duty, no matter what the circumstances.
 But today I recognise that I am an old soldier.
 I can no longer meet the demands faced by a football player who wants to stay in shape and be useful to his club and to the sport.
 When I enter the field I am filled with enthusiasm, but after half a dozen kicks on the ball, an inexplicable tiredness falls on me.